-- [44] Section 3(1) of the Limitations Act states as follows: - 3 (1) Subject to section 11, if a claimant does not seek a remedial order within(a) 2 years after the date on which the claimant first knew, or in the circumstances ought to have known, - (i) that the injury for which the claimant seeks a remedial order had occurred, - (ii) that the injury was attributable to conduct of the defendant, and or whichever period expires first, the defendant, on pleading this Act as a defence, is entitled to immunity from liability in respect of the claim.

-(iii) that the injury, assuming liability on the part of the defendant, warrants bringing a proceeding, a.
+- [44] Section 3(1) of the Limitations Act states as follows: - 3 (1) Subject to section 11, if a claimant does not seek a remedial order within (a) 2 years after the date on which the claimant first knew, or in the circumstances ought to have known. - (i) that the injury for which the claimant seeks a remedial order had occurred. - (ii) that the injury was attributable to conduct of the defendant, and - (iii) that the injury, assuming liability on the part of the defendant, warrants bringing a proceeding, or a.
 The Position of the ERCB